toggledbits/RGB-LED-Strip-Sequencer/README.md

 a diode facing the Arduino has been added to the shield, which blocks any backfeeding of the shield from the Arduino.
 The Arduino can be safely connected to USB, and will even power the Trellis, but it won't power the LED circuit on the shield.
 * I had forgotten to current limit the digital pins--whoops!--so I added R5-7.
-* I have not yet provided a way in the Sketch code to control the rate at which patterns are run.
-This is a relatively easy enhancement to the UI.
+* I had not yet provided a way in the Sketch code to control the rate at which patterns are run.
+This is now done.
+In the run mode, the white up/down keys control the pattern rate.
+The pattern is stored in EEPROM with the pattern.

 So, as it stands today, the project consists of: